 Zucchinis can get very large.
-If you have a zucchini plant you have probably seen for yourself just how quickly they can go from, “hmm, I’m not sure if this is ready to pick.” to “Holy Cow!
+If you have a zucchini plant, you have probably seen for yourself just how quickly they can go from, “Hmm, I’m not sure if this is ready to pick.” to “Holy Cow!
 This thing is huge!”

 I typically only use the “Holy Cow!
-This thing is huge!” size for freezing because I use the normal sized ones for yummy zucchini dinners and side dishes.
-These are my favorites.
-Sauteed Zucchini and Yellow Squash with Garlic and Parmesan, Sausage and Zucchini Lasagna Rolls, Chicken and Zucchini Skillet with Cannellini Beans, and Zucchini Cheese Bake.
+This thing is huge!” size for freezing because I use the normal-sized ones for yummy zucchini dinners and side dishes.
+These are my favorites: Sauteed Zucchini and Yellow Squash with Garlic and Parmesan, Sausage and Zucchini Lasagna Rolls, Chicken and Zucchini Skillet with Cannellini Beans, and Zucchini Cheese Bake.

-- good Knife
+- Good Knife

-- regular spoon
+- Regular spoon

-- cutting board
+- Cutting board

-- cheese grater or food processor (I prefer a food processor, it is much faster if you are doing large batches)
+- Cheese grater or food processor (I prefer a food processor.
+It is much faster if you are doing large batches.)

 - Quart-size freezer Ziploc bags

-- large bowl
+- Large bowl

 - 1 cup measuring cup

-So to get started with the freezing process you need to wash and de-seed the large zucchinis.
+- So to get started with the freezing process, you need to wash and de-seed the large zucchinis.

-I cut them in half with my knife and use a spoon to scrape out all of the seeds and pulp.
+- I cut them in half with my knife and use a spoon to scrape out all of the seeds and pulp.

-- When I use my food processor I cut them in long strips that are an inch or two wide so they can fit in the opening of my food processor easily.
-When I use a cheese grater I usually just cut them in half or thirds so it is easier to hold onto the chuck while I am grating it.
+- When I use my food processor, I cut them in long strips that are an inch or two wide so they can fit in the opening of my food processor easily.
+When I use a cheese grater, I usually just cut them in half or thirds so it is easier to hold onto the chuck while I am grating it.

-- You can do whatever measurements you prefer in your bags, but I suggest looking at your favorite recipes to get and idea of what would be the most efficient way to measure the zucchini out for you.
+- You can do whatever measurements you prefer in your bags, but I suggest looking at your favorite recipes to get an idea of what would be the most efficient way to measure the zucchini out for you.

-At this point you need to make sure that you label and date the zucchini.
+- At this point, you need to make sure that you label and date the zucchini.
 I also write how many cups I put in the bag.

-Now the only thing left to do is put them in your freezer and let them freeze.
+- Now the only thing left to do is put them in the freezer and let them freeze.
 They can stay in your freezer for a long time.
-I have used mine up to 9 months after freezing it.
+I have used mine for up to 9 months after freezing it.

 - I even thaw mine in the microwave if I am in a hurry.
 I just put it on defrost until it is ready.
 And then I am ready to make delicious zucchini baked goods like my favorite Chocolate Zucchini Muffins.
 YUM!

-Other must make recipes from Real Life Dinner
+Other Must Make Recipes from Real Life Dinner